IsJustaGhost/LibSeasonalEventManager/README.md

 comes around or zos decides to change the end time while the event is running.

 I need information on Battleground Weekend events and, a way to detect them.
 The those events can be add.

+# Using the debug:
+Set the variable at the top of debug.lua to false. "ignore = false"

+With the debug active, a looping simulation will run.
+Days are treated as secPerDay.
+This allows for timeUntilDailyRest to be in a set amount of seconds.
+For example, if secPerDay were set to 30 then, daily reset would accure every 30 seconds.

+Days-per-event:
+The number of days an event is active is daysPerEvent.
+Ater which, the event will become inactive for "1 day".

+Change the type of event to test.
+--	/script IJA_Seasonal_Event_Manager:SetDebugEventType(3)

+Change how many days the events will be active for.
+--	/script IJA_Seasonal_Event_Manager:SetDebugDaysPerEvent(3)

+Change how many secounds the simualation lasts per day.
+--	/script IJA_Seasonal_Event_Manager:SetDebugSecondsPerDay(10)

+Change the Battleground Id to test.
+--	/script IJA_Seasonal_Event_Manager:SetDebugBattlegroundId(100)